Invest in the Drone Boom With These Four Stocks

 If the enthusiasm over drones somehow turns to crash and burn, it’s nice to at least have an investment that doubles as a bet in flight the old-fashioned way.
 Chicago-based Boeing is known, of course, for its commercial jets and thus isn’t a pure play in the drone sector.

-But it does have a substantial presence there though two subsidiaries: Insitu (a maker of medium-sized military drones, known as unmanned aircraft systems) and Liquid Robotics (maker of the Wave Glider ocean surface robot).
+But it does have a substantial presence there through two subsidiaries: Insitu (a maker of medium-sized military drones, known as unmanned aircraft systems) and Liquid Robotics (maker of the Wave Glider ocean surface robot).
 Boeing purchased the St. Louis-based Liquid Robotics in December for an undisclosed sum.

 For high-tech geeks, the Wave Glider is a bit of sci-fi come to life.
 It floats on the ocean surface and collects data, propelling itself for up to a year using wave and solar power.
 The Los Angeles Times also reports that there’s a military-grade version called SHARC (Sensor Hosting Autonomous Remote Craft).
 Meanwhile, Boeing has spent the last year on an uninterrupted climb, up 52 percent to just under $200 per share.
 With a healthy market capitalization if $118 billion and some smart investments on the non-consumer side of the drone market, Boeing stands poised to cultivate its brand new drone ventures to make some good old-fashioned profit.